 Joins

-Joins combine rows from two or more tables based on a related column.
-FDB Record Layer supports joins using comma-separated table references in the FROM clause with join conditions specified in the WHERE clause.
+Joins combine rows from two or more tables based on related column.
+FDB Record Layer supports INNER JOIN and joins using comma-separated table references in the FROM clause with join conditions specified in the WHERE clause.

 Important

-FDB Record Layer does not support standard SQL JOIN keywords (INNER JOIN, LEFT JOIN, RIGHT JOIN, OUTER JOIN, etc.).
-Use comma-separated FROM clause instead.
+FDB Record Layer does not support other standard SQL JOIN keywords (LEFT JOIN, RIGHT JOIN, OUTER JOIN, etc.).
+Use the comma-separated FROM clause instead.

 Basic Join Syntax